Mjaraespejo/Codes_CellFateSpecification/README.md

 - To analyse MEME suite motif enrichment output.
 This part aimed to summarise the location ot known and unknown RNA-binding sites within blastomer-specific 3UTR

 Please email *alexjapes@gmail.com* if there is any problem, thanks!
 (Manuel)

+This is a tool to view the html files.